KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown in a thread upon cancellation of an operation that the thread was executing.

-    throw [System.OperationCanceledException]::New("The exception that is thrown in a thread upon cancellation of an operation that the thread was executing.")
+    throw [System.OperationCanceledException]::New('The exception that is thrown in a thread upon cancellation of an operation that the thread was executing.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.OperationCanceledException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.OperationCanceledException.aspx)